laravel/head/README.md

 });
 ```

 Inertia globals are excluded from the `head` prop, rendered without `data-inertia` ownership attributes, and never updated after the first response.
-They are a good fit for stable browser hints like viewport, color scheme, favicons, touch icons, and manifests.
-If a tag is page-specific, SEO-relevant, or might be overridden later, put it in `defaults`, route metadata, or runtime metadata instead.
+They suit stable browser hints such as viewport, color scheme, favicons, touch icons, and manifests.
+If a tag is page-specific, SEO-relevant, or may be overridden later, put it in `defaults`, route metadata, or runtime metadata instead.

 Applications that want the resolved head as structured data (titles, Open Graph values, JSON-LD schemas, etc.) rather than rendered tags can still call `Head::toArray()`.